lgimenez-code/vue_login_app/README.md

 # Vue 3 + Vite + Firebase

-simple login app wich uses firebase to register and login users
+simple login app which uses firebase to register and login users